 The Development Consent Order that granted planning consent on the 14th November 2022 also includes permission to start the compulsory purchase of land needed to build the rail line.

-As of the week commencing 12th December 2022 we’re sending letters to residents in the local area with information to update them on this process and the next steps.
-Site notices about the Development Consent Order will also be placed at locations close to the future railway line.
+During December 2022 we sent letters to residents in the local area with information to update them on this process and the next steps.
+Site notices about the Development Consent Order were also be placed at locations close to the future railway line.

-In most cases, these letters are for information only.
+In most cases, these letters were for information only.
 We are already in conversations with impacted landowners and are working towards bringing the Portishead rail line forward with them.

-The complete set of Development Consent Order documents will be available to view at Portishead Library, Pill Resource Centre and Weston-super-Mare library until the end of January 2023.
-They are also available on this site
+The complete set of Development Consent Order documents were available to view at Portishead Library, Pill Resource Centre and Weston-super-Mare library until the end of January 2023.
+These have now been collected but remain available to view on this site

 Development Consent Order granted for the Portishead Branch Line